Cops and robbers pebbling in graphs: Introduction

 \subsection{Cop Results}

+Here we list the results on Cops and Robbers that will be used to prove our theorems on cop pebbling.
 A graph $G$ is {\it cop-win} if $c(G)=1$.
 A vertex $u$ in $G$ is called a {\it corner} if there is a vertex $v\not= u$ such that $N[u]\subseteq N[v]$.
 We say that $G$ is {\it dismantlable} if either $G$ is a single vertex or there is a corner $u$ such that $G-u$ is dismantlable.
 Note that chordal graphs are dismantlable.

 \begin{res} \cite{NowaWink} A graph is cop-win if and only if it is dismantlable. \end{res}